 The Practice Learning Qualifications (Social Services) were developed to replace the Practice Teaching Award and reflect the importance of practice learning throughout the workforce.
 Also known as the Practice Learning Qualification (PLQ) and the Professional Development Award in Practice Learning (Social Services), the qualifications play a significant role for many social service workers as part of their continuing professional development (CPD).
-Not only do these qualifications allow workers to gain recognition for their knowledge and skills, they can also be used to evidence post registration training and learning (PRTL).
+Not only do these qualifications allow workers to gain recognition for their knowledge and skills, they can also be used to evidence continuous professional learning (CPL).

 The qualification supports learning across the whole social service workforce and is open to SSSC registered or registerable social workers and social service workers who can contribute to practice learning, whether in social work, social care or other student support.
 You normally need a practice learning qualification to carry out the supervision and facilitation of social work students’ learning during undergraduate and postgraduate social work programmes.